Diversity, Equity and Inclusion

 President and CEO

 Seiko Epson has long been an equal opportunity employer.
-In 1983, Seiko Epson eliminated the gender pay gap and has sought to enable employees to enjoy a good work-life balance by providing leaves of absence, shorter workdays for women with young children, and financial assistance to help defray babysitter expenses.
-These and other actions have met with some success, as women stay with the company longer than men, on average.
-However, there is still a gender gap when it comes to promotion to management and other leadership positions in Japan.
+In 1983, we eliminated the gender pay gap and have sought to enable employees to enjoy a good work-life balance by providing leaves of absence, shorter workdays for women with young children, and financial assistance to help defray babysitter expenses among other initiatives.
+As a result of those efforts, the ratio of female managers and the ratio of female employees in the leader class has improved.
+However, there is still a gender gap when it comes to promotion to leadership positions in Japan.
 Seiko Epson recognizes this as an issue and is continuing to make improvements.
-We will move forward on additional actions to ensure that all employees have an opportunity to shine.
+We are moving forward on additional actions to ensure that all employees, regardless of their gender or any other attribute, have an opportunity to shine.

-In 2016, Seiko Epson created a Female Empowerment Project team in the Human Resources Department to create a climate of support for employees who want to advance their careers, regardless of gender.
-The project team was dissolved in October 2020, and a Diversity and Inclusion Project that reports directly to the president was launched.
+In 2016, Seiko Epson created a Female Empowerment Project team in the Human Resources Department to create a climate of support for employees who want to advance their careers, regardless of gender, beyond women simply continuing to work.
+The project team was dissolved in October 2020, and a Diversity and Inclusion Project that reports directly to the president was launched to promote diversity reforms in general in addition to female empowerment.
+We established the DE&I Strategic Promotion Department in the Human Capital and Well-being Management Division in April 2023.
+This department has taken on the functions of the Diversity and Inclusion Project to further expand the scope of activities.

 Initiatives to Close the Gender Gap

-Plans for promoting women's participation and advancement in the workplace
+Revised plan for promoting women's participation and advancement in the workplace (three-year plan from FY2023 to FY2025)

-- We are aiming to have female employees account for 5% (40 people) of management positions and 7% (350 people) of leadership roles (equivalent to assistant manager) by FY2022.
+- We are aiming to have female employees account for 8% of management positions and 10% of leadership roles (equivalent to assistant manager) by March 2026.

 - We will recruit new graduates, with a goal of securing a hiring class composed of at least 25% women.

-Link to Action Plan Based on the Act on Promotion of Women's Participation and Advancement in the Workplace and the Act on Advancement of Measures to Support Raising Next-Generation Children (PDF, 20KB)
+Link to Action Plan Based on the Act on Promotion of Women's Participation and Advancement in the Workplace and the Act on Advancement of Measures to Support Raising Next-Generation Children (PDF, 83KB)

 Overview of Initiatives